mbod/comm4190_F25/syllabus.md

 there may be a slightly different balance of assignments allowing you to develop a topic of interest in more detail.

--   Prompt/response and reading blogging (35%)
+-   Prompt/response and reading blogging (30%)

+-   "Living with a book" reading assignment (10%)

--   Coding and task assignments (30%)
+-   Coding and task assignments (25%)

 -   Final Project (35%)